(Formerly “Arts Council of the Morris Area”)

 L-R: Gallery at 14 Maple, Rites of Spring exhibit; 2013 Scholarship Winners Daniel Hounsell (Coladarci) and Rachel Moss (Ehlers); happy crowds at Giralda 2012; Balinese dancers at 3rd Saturdays at Morris View: the “great pumpkin” at Pumpkin Illumination, 2012.

 COLLABORATIONS & PARTNERSHIPS

 - First Night® Morris County, December 31, 2015: On New Year’s Eve, Morris Arts programmed more than 224 outstanding performing artists, and 47 visual artists presenting 92 events in 25 venues in downtown Morristown attracting nearly 21,000 people to the evening’s offerings.
 Including music, theatre, dance and visual arts, the evening provided a cultural feast for all ages.

 - The Morris County Board of Chosen Freeholders:

-Programmed monthly performances by high caliber artists at Morris County’s Morris View Health Care Center in its 3rd Saturdays at Morris View program.
+Morris Arts presents live monthly performances by high caliber artists at Morris County’s Morris View Healthcare Center as part of its 3rd Saturdays at Morris View program.